 See Ph.D.
 Exam Regulations for full details on the Dissertation Examination procedure.

 If a thesis-writer fails to satisfy his/her examining committee on more than one occasion, that individual may be asked to withdraw altogether from the graduate program in history.
-The final oral Ph.D. examination must be passed within seven years of the initial entry into the doctoral program.
+The final oral Ph.D. examination must be passed within SIX YEARS of the initial entry into the doctoral program.

 Students must also re-register each year until their program is completed.
 Failure to re-register before the commencement of classes in September will require the student to reapply for admission and pay all outstanding registration, late and re-instatement fees at the current rate.